open-socialism/open-socialism-site/open-socialism/index.md

 Hmm I like.
 Let's also have important decisions made using the [consensus seeking model](https://en.wikipedia.org/wiki/Consensus-seeking_decision-making){:target="_blank"}.
 So there is a committee and they try and achieve consensus to make a decision.
 This promotes discussion to achieve a good result.
 However, if consensus cannot be achieved a 2/3 majority vote is required to make a decision.
 If repeatedly a 2/3 majority cannot be a reached a final vote can be had that only requires a 50% majority.
 The voting system means that the committee will not be bogged down forever trying to reach a consensus.

-The great thing about this system is that to corrupt a decision it is necessary to corrupt over 50% of a committee which is obviously far more difficult that corrupting a single leader.
+The great thing about this system is that to corrupt a decision it is necessary to corrupt over 50% of a committee which is obviously far more difficult than corrupting a single leader.

 ## Conclusion